Server Downtime: Common Causes and How to Prevent Them

 Sometimes equipment just breaks.
 It’s an unpleasant truth, but data center physical infrastructure is always vulnerable to failure of some kind, making it one of the leading causes of downtime.
 Whether it’s a server going down, an uninterrupted power source (UPS) battery failure, or a data center cooling system malfunction, hardware presents a wide range of potential problems for IT departments and data center personnel.
 Part of the challenge here is that many failures can’t be predicted.
 While predictive analytics can identify some problems and estimate when some equipment is due to fail, unexpected events can often trigger widespread outages.

 Outdated hardware is particularly vulnerable to failure, leading many companies to blame service outages on “old servers.”
-Many organizations have chosen to forego the cost of updating these systems and instead turned to data center as a service (DCaaS) offerings from data centers with more up-to-date equipment along with many built in redundancies.
+Many organizations have chosen to forego the cost of updating these systems and instead turned to virtualized server offerings from software-defined data centers with more up-to-date equipment along with many built-in redundancies.
 Although data centers have not proven completely immune to equipment failure problems, they typically have enough redundancies in place to keep downtime to a minimum.

 Although less common than hardware failures, network systems are only as effective as the software they’re running.
 When operating systems are updated with patches that haven’t gone through proper testing, entire applications can become corrupted and bring networks screeching to a halt.
 However, outdated software is often just as problematic because it lacks current security measures or drivers to keep high traffic networks up and running.
 Bugs in operating systems also present vulnerabilities that are easily exploited by malware.
 In any case, software remains one of the more pervasive causes of downtime.